TRAVEL & RECREATION

-The Gorge is easily accessible to Portland/Vancouver Metro area residents by way of Interstate-84 on the Oregon side of the river and Highway State Route 14 on the Washington side.
-For a more leisurely drive through the Gorge, consider a jaunt on the Historic Columbia River Highway, which parallels I-84 and offers breathtaking views of waterfalls, wildflowers, and scenic overlooks.
+The Gorge is easily accessible to Portland/Vancouver Metro area residents by way of Interstate 84 on the Oregon side of the river and U.S. Highway 14 on the Washington side.
+For a more leisurely drive through the Gorge, consider a jaunt on the Historic Columbia River Highway, which parallels I-84 from The Dalles to Mosier at the east end of the Gorge and between Troutdale and Dodson* on the west end,offering breathtaking views of waterfalls, wildflowers, and scenic overlooks.

-Renowned for it’s breadth of outdoor activities, the Columbia River Gorge offers year-round recreation.
+Renowned for its breadth of outdoor activities, the Columbia River Gorge offers year-round recreation.
 Nestled between Mt.
 Hood in Oregon and Mt.
 Adams and Mt.
-St. Helens in Washington, the Gorge spans the Cascade range.
-From rolling wheat fields in the east to dramatic waterfalls in the west, your vacation getaway to the Columbia Gorge is sure to have something for everyone.
+St. Helens in Washington, the Gorge bisects the Cascade Mountain Range, yielding broad climate diversity.
+From high desert and rolling wheat fields in the east to dramatic waterfalls in the west, your vacation getaway to the Columbia Gorge is sure to have something for everyone.

 Outdoor enthusiasts can enjoy rock climbing, windsurfing, whitewater rafting, kiteboarding, kayaking, biking, hiking and salmon, small-mouth bass, northern pike minnow, steelhead and sturgeon fishing.
 Winter activities include downhill and cross country skiing, snowboarding and snowshoeing.